QishengL/QishengL.github.io/_pages/about.md

 Publication
 ======
+* **Liao, Q.**, & Wang, Z, Xia, G, Abdul-Mageed, M. (2023).
+CalliPaint: Chinese Calligraphy Inpainting with Diffusion Model.
+Machine Learning for Creativity and Design workshop at NeuraIPS 2023 (ML4CD).
+*Part of this work is shown on NeurIPS 2023 Creative AI Track.*

 * Zhang, C., Doan, K.\*, **Liao, Q.**\*, & Abdul-Mageed, M. (2023).
 The Skipped Beat: A Study of Sociopragmatic Understanding in LLMs for 64 Languages.
 The 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP). \* equal contribution

 * **Liao, Q.**, Xia, G., & Wang, Z. (2023).
+Diffusion Model for Chinese Calligraphy Generation and Inpainting.
+NeurIPS 2023 Creative AI Track.

+* **Liao, Q.**, Xia, G., & Wang, Z. (2023).
 Calliffusion: Chinese Calligraphy Generation and Style Transfer with Diffusion Modeling.
 14th International Conference on Computational Creativity (ICCC).
-*The Video Proposal of this work is accepted by NeurIPS2023 Creative AI Track.*
+*Part of this work is shown on NeurIPS 2023 Creative AI Track.*

 * **Liao, Q.**, Lai, M., & Nakov, P. (2023).
 MarsEclipse at SemEval-2023 Task 3: Multi-lingual and Multi-label Framing Detection with Contrastive Learning.
 Proceedings of the 17th International Workshop on Semantic Evaluation (SemEval)

 News
 ======
+* One paper is accepted to ML4CD workshop @ NeuraIPS 2023.

 * One paper is accepted to EMNLP 2023.

-* One proposal is accepted to NeurIPS2023 Creative AI Track.
+* One submission is accepted to NeurIPS2023 Creative AI Track.

 * One paper is submitted to ICASSP 2024.

-* One paper is submitted to ML4CD workshop @ NeuraIPS 2023.

 Main Research Project
 ======